 For the home gardener, it comes down to the value of energy saved versus the cost of the grow light system.

-I found lighting systems which output 600 watts versus the standard 300 watts, but they were also twice the cost.
+I found lighting systems that output 600 watts versus the standard 300 watts, but they were also twice the cost.
 As important, is a real concern of providing too much light.
 Increased light intensity also means increased heat output, so bigger doesn’t mean better.
 Plants can overheat, and excess warmth will also dry out your potting medium more quickly.

 So far, my lighting research and experience clearly shows that LED lights require a different approach than fluorescents.
 As mentioned in Part One of this series, fluorescent lights should be placed about an inch above seedlings.